Recycling Business E-waste

 You may already know that improper disposal of electronic waste is bad for the environment but do you realize how bad it is for your bottom line as well?

-Do you know how your is business handling electronic waste, or if you’re compliant with your state’s e-waste recycling laws?
+Do you know how your business is handling e-waste?
+Are you compliant with your state’s e-waste recycling laws?
+How do you know?

 The size of your business may affect how e-waste needs to be managed before being recycled.
 Larger corporations may handle it in-house, while smaller and mid-size companies rely on local haulers for direction.
 And because e-waste recycling programs vary in cost and type, it’s important for business owners and operations managers to understand their options.
 The bottom line is that if it’s not managed properly, you could be putting your company at risk.